 The year 2020 was supposed to be a big one for the Pilgrims.

-"Novel infections did MOST of the dirty work of colonization,” says Fenn, a history professor at the University of Colorado Boulder who has studied disease in Colonial America.
+“The irony obviously runs quite deep,” says Fenn, a history professor at the University of Colorado Boulder who has studied disease in Colonial America.
+“Novel infections did MOST of the dirty work of colonization.”

 Disease introduced by traders and settlers — either by happenstance or intention — played a significant role in the “conquest” of Native people.
 And that inconvenient fact, well known to the Natives’ descendants, is contrary to the traditional narrative of the “New World.”